 Compliance and Monitoring: The U.S. Department of Housing and Urban Development (HUD) and the District of Columbia regulations require DHCD to monitor projects funded with federal and/or District of Columbia funds for compliance with various federal and District regulations.
-Applicants receiving financial assistance from DHCD could be subject to any or all of the following laws and regulations:
+Applicants receiving financial assistance from DHCD may be subject to any or all of the following laws and regulations including but not limited to:

-- Community Development Block Grant (CDBG), including all applicable Office of Management and Budget (OMB) Circulars, such as A-110, A-122 and A133) - HOME Investment Partnerships Program (including long-term affordability requirements) - Environmental Reviews 24 CFR Pt 85 - Affirmative Action Program (Local Small Disadvantaged Business Enterprises LSBDE - Mayor's Order 85-85)
+- Community Development Block Grant (CDBG), including all applicable Office of Management and Budget (OMB) Circulars, such as A-110, A-122 and A-133) - 24 CFR Part 570 - HOME Investment Partnerships Program (including long-term affordability requirements) 24 CFR